Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Conclusion

 \section{Conclusion}

-We investigated the relationship between compositional reasoning and long-caption understanding in vision-language models.
-Our results show a bidirectional link: compositional training improves performance on long-caption retrieval, while training on long, complex captions fosters compositional generalization.
-We find, however, that neither compositional objectives nor long captions are sufficient on their own; generalization emerges only when combined with sufficient parameter adaptation and large-scale high-quality training data of grounded, comprehensive captions with syntactic and lexical diversity.
-Compositional generalization, whether achieved via targetted objectives or training data, is key to developing models that generalize across caption complexity.
-As models are increasingly applied to open-ended, real-world tasks, supporting robust generalization across diverse and structured language should be a central goal---one that requires choosing the right benchmarks, model design and training strategies.
+We investigated the relationship between compositional reasoning and long-caption understanding in contrastive vision-language models.
+Our results reveal a bidirectional link: compositional training improves performance on long-caption retrieval, while training on long, complex captions fosters compositional generalization.
+However, we find that neither compositional objectives nor long captions are sufficient on their own.
+Robust generalization emerges only when combined with sufficient parameter adaptation and high-quality training data consisting of grounded, comprehensive captions with syntactic and lexical diversity.